Vaginectomy: Removal of cancerous tissue

 For vaginectomy as a treatment to cancer, tissue is removed in response to the extent of the cancer.
 A partial vaginectomy removes only the outer most layers of tissue and is performed if the abnormal cells are only found at the skin level.
-For example, individuals with rectal cancer may that has spread to vaginal tissue may undergo a partial vaginectomy in which the posterior wall of the vagina near the anus is removed.
+For example, individuals with rectal cancer that has spread to vaginal tissue may undergo a partial vaginectomy in which the posterior wall of the vagina near the anus is removed.
 A surgeon will make an incision on the abdomen in order to reach the vagina for removal.
 The operation to remove vaginal tissue will typically happen with at the same time as a colostomy and a abdominoperineal resection in which a portion of the colon is rediverted into a colostomy bag and the rectum is removed.
 A partial vaginectomy leaves much of the muscles in the vagina intact and can be followed by a vaginal reconstruction surgery.

 If more invasive cancer is found, a more complete vaginectomy is performed to remove all cancerous tumors and cells.